astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Status does not display properly on weapons.

+-Some spells do not have sound effects, which I have not been able to fix.

 ***I'm working on all of these, but may not be able to fix them if they're hardcoded.***